-During retirement, when the spending level is \$52,112 for each year, where does this come from?
-There are four sources we consider: pension payments from the government, superannuation savings, other (see FAQs), and possible income from the salary that one person in a couple may have if the other person retires before them.
+During retirement, when the spending level is \$122,694 for each year, where does this come from?
+There are four sources we show: pension payments from the government, superannuation savings, Other (see note below and FAQs), and possible income from part-time work after retirement, or from the salary that one person in a couple may have if the other person retires before them.